What is gynecomastia?

 - Additional tissue around the nipples

-In order to diagnose gynecomastia, your doctor will conduct a review of your medical history to look for any history of medications and health conditions that run in your family.
+To diagnose gynecomastia, your doctor will conduct a review of your medical history to look for any history of medications and health conditions that run in your family.
 A thorough physical examination is also performed for careful evaluation of your breast tissue to look for signs of unusual growths, lumps, or other skin issues.
 To further confirm the diagnosis, your doctor may order tests and imaging procedures, such as:

-- Blood tests - to look for signs of abnormal hormone levels
+- Blood tests- to look for signs of abnormal hormone levels.

-- Ultrasound scan – use of high-frequency sound waves to create pictures of breast tissue to differentiate between a fluid-filled cyst and a solid mass
+- Ultrasound scan– use of high-frequency sound waves to create pictures of breast tissue to differentiate between a fluid-filled cyst and a solid mass.

-- Mammogram and tissue biopsy are only indicated when there is concern about breast cancer
+- Mammogram and tissue biopsy are only indicated when there is concern about breast cancer.

 These diagnostic steps help in confirming the root cause of gynecomastia and determine the best course of therapy.